-For the energetic angler, the house is within walking distance of Kinnabus and Glenastle lochs, which offer fantastic fishing for brown trout.
+For the energetic angler, the house is within walking distance of Kinnabus and Glenastle lochs, which offer fishing for brown trout.
 Kinnabus has been a venue for major fly fishing competitions.
-Guests are covered by Beach Cottage’s permit for all the lochs on The Oa, the headland on which the house is located.
-Use of the rowing boats located at some of the lochs can be arranged through Lauries grocers in Port Ellen, next to the Islay Hotel.
+Permits and use of the rowing boats located at some of the lochs near the house can be arranged through Lauries grocers in Port Ellen, next to the Islay Hotel.
 Lauries stocks flies and other fishing tackle.

 Contact Iain Laurie on 01496 302264 and see the Port Ellen Angling Club website for more info.

 Islay also offers excellent salmon fishing on the Laggan River, which enters the sea at the top of Laggan Bay, about ten miles from Beach Cottage.
 Both lower banks are owned by the Laggan Estate while the upper sections of the river are shared between Islay Estates and Dunlossit Estate.
-A day’s fishing in the salmon season (July-October) costs between £45 and £60 with Laggan Estate, who can also hire rods and put novices in touch with a ghillie to provide an introduction to the art of tickling the king of fish.
-Call Fiona Marrion on 01496 810235 for more information.
+The salmon season runs July-October and Laggan Estate hire out rods and can put novices in touch with a ghillie to provide an introduction to the art of tickling the king of fish.
+Call 01496 810235 for more information

 You can fish off the shore in front of Beach Cottage or from the rocks between the house and the lighthouse.
 Our side of the bay has a local reputation as being a good spot for sea trout, and there are certainly enough fish to keep the seals coming back into the shallows.